NIKHIL95969/PRACTICE-CODE/STL/Iterators/basic.md

 2. end() :- This function is used to return the after end position of the containe

 ## auto iterator
+> auto var = 4;
-> auto var is  a dynamic determine what the datatype of var
+- auto iterator is  a dynamic iterator which determine what the datatype of var